Compile a data-driven editorial calendar to optimize engagement

 Identify Industry KPIs: Activity & Engagement to Decide Targets

 Prepare and optimize your editorial calendar based on what you’ve discovered to be the most engaging content.
 Your editorial calendar should be a living document.
-Create goals, such as increasing leads or driving engagement, then start drafting valuable content to become an industry thought leader.
+Create goals, such as increasing leads or driving engagement.
+The next step is to start drafting valuable content in order to become an industry thought leader.

 Produce new content based on data regarding: